The Truth About Corn in Dog Food

 It’s not unusual to find storage mites, their droppings and expired carcasses in bulk lots of feed grains6.
 And all of these are known to be notable canine allergens.

-So, for these reasons (and until proven otherwise), we believe corn should still be considered a reasonable suspect when investigating the cause of any food-related canine allergy.
+So, for these reasons, corn must still be considered a reasonable suspect when investigating the cause of any food-related canine allergy.

 Myth #3